 A better business credit score, along with other factors, can help you get lined up with more preferable options like unsecured credit cards.
 Otherwise, you may have to apply for secured credit cards.

-If you’re an LLC or a sole proprietor, if you are in the early stages of business development, there are a lot of reasons a credit card can be a valuable tool in your financial arsenal.
-However, some small business cards may be better suited to meet your unique needs.
+If you’re an LLC or a sole proprietor, and you’re in the early stages of business development, then there are a lot of reasons a credit card can be a valuable tool in your financial arsenal.
+However, some small business cards may be better suited to meet your unique needs than personal cards.

-For instance, if your goal is to finance a big purchase and you want to cut down on interest, you may want to look for a business card that has a 0% intro APR offer.
-Similarly, if you’ll be jet setting from place to place to woo clients or perform other business-related tasks, a card that allows you to earn points, miles, cash back, or hotel stays for your travel may be a good choice.
+For instance, if your goal is to finance a big purchase and you want to cut down on interest, you may want to look for a business card that has a 0% introductory APR offer for qualifying new purchases, balance transfers or both.
+Similarly, if you’ll be jet setting from place to place to woo clients or perform other business-related tasks, a card that allows you to earn travel rewards points, miles, cash back, or hotel stays for your travel may be a good choice.
+Many small business cards offer generous welcome bonuses, but require you to spend a certain amount after account opening.

 To help you decide which card is best for you, check out our list of best business credit cards for startups.